Naming Your Spouse to Inherit Retirement Accounts

 Spouses who are the sole beneficiaries of an IRA or qualified plan such as a 401(k) can roll over the money into their own retirement account.
 To do that, the spouse needs to contact the retirement account administrator and complete some paperwork.

 Once the account has been rolled over, everything is just as if the surviving spouse were the original owner.
-The surviving spouse can now name a beneficiary to inherit the funds.
-Required minimum distributions (RMDs) will begin when the spouse reaches age 73 (the new age set by the SECURE 2.0 Act, effective 2023), and the amount of the RMDs will be based on the surviving spouse's life expectancy as set out in IRS tables.
-(If the spouse remarries, required withdrawals will be based on the joint life expectancy of the survivor and the new spouse if the new spouse is more than ten years younger.)
+The surviving spouse can now name their own beneficiary to inherit the funds.
+Required minimum distributions (RMDs) will begin when the spouse reaches age 73, and the amount of the RMDs will be based on the surviving spouse's life expectancy, as set out in IRS tables.
+(If the spouse remarries, required withdrawals will be based on the joint life expectancy of the survivor and the new spouse, if the new spouse is more than ten years younger.)

 The surviving spouse doesn't have to pay income tax on money in the account, only on the money that is withdrawn.
 Meanwhile, the funds in the account can keep earning tax-deferred income.